objectdotnet/action-ftp-deploy-then-slack-notification/README.md

 ### `slack-webhook`

 **Required** The Slack's Incoming WebHook hash to use to send messages.
 No default value.
+The format accepted is the `TXXXXX/BXXXXX/XXXXXXXXXX`, the rest of the URL should be discarded.

 ### `slack-to`